The-Animals-are-Starving/the-animals-are-starving/Documentation/Testing_and_Code_Review.md

 - (74-75) A catch block from a database error, again requires a mock

 #### Log Routes
+- (54-55, 67-68, 81, 99) All catch blocks which require a mock to test

 #### Notifications Routes

 #### UserHousehold Routes
+- (29-30) A catch block from a database error, requires a mock

 #### User Routes
 - (25, 37, 54, 80, 99, 117) All catch blocks which require a mock to test

+#### Pet Routes
+- (40-41, 53-54, 99-100, 126) All catch blocks which require a mock to test
+- (93-94, 120-121) Other type of db error where petId does not align with the one found from Pet.findOne, would need a mock to test.

 ---